 - 1. carry out pre-start checks on

 - doors

 - parking brake

 - seat

 - steering

 - seatbelt

 - mirrors

 - 2. disengage anti-theft devices

-- 3. make sure the vehicle's transmission is disengaged
+- 3. make sure the gear lever is in neutral (or 'P' or 'N' if driving an automatic vehicle)

-- 4. plan the start-up to minimise excessive engine idling and the consequent waste of fuel

 - consider the effect of starting the engine on other road users, particularly vulnerable road users such as passing cyclists, pedestrians or horse riders

-- 6. monitor vehicle instrumentation and gauges during engine start up
+- 5. monitor vehicle instrumentation and gauges during engine start up

-- 7. respond correctly to information given by instrumentation and gauges during engine start up
+- 6. respond correctly to information given by instrumentation and gauges during engine start up

-- 8. start the engine correctly
+- 7. start the engine correctly

-- 9. switch lights on, if required
+- 8. switch lights on, if required

-- 1. how to read and respond correctly to instrumentation such as - gauges - indicators - warning lights - on-board diagnostic systems and other aids fitted to the vehicle to allow you to monitor its operation and performance - that different vehicles may have different starting mechanisms, types of instrumentation and other aids, and that it is vital to use the vehicle handbook to find out how they work - 3. how to start the engine when it is cold - 4. the benefits of using anti-theft devices and how to apply and disengage them
+- 1. how to read and respond correctly to instrumentation such as - gauges - indicators - warning lights - on-board diagnostic systems and other aids fitted to the vehicle to allow you to monitor its operation and performance - that different vehicles may have different starting mechanisms, types of instrumentation and other aids, and that it is vital to use the vehicle handbook to find out how they work - 3. how to start the engine when it is cold - 4. the benefits of using anti-theft devices, and how to apply and disengage them